 In 1999, working closely with Congressman Jim McGovern, among others, CWE opened a Worcester, MA office.
 Initial support came from the Commonwealth, the City of Worcester and the Greater Worcester Community Foundation.
 After several years, the Worcester office won a 5-year, $150,000 grant from the US Small Business Administration to expand its work.

 The year 2000 marked the opening of another regional office in Providence, Rhode Island.
-The Providence office was opened with the same grant from the US SBA, and matching funds from the Human Resources Investment Council of Rhode Island, the Rhode Island Foundation and Fleet Bank.
+The Providence office was opened in February with the same grant from the US SBA, and matching funds from the Human Resources Investment Council of Rhode Island, the Rhode Island Foundation and Fleet Bank.

 CWE hosted the first annual Springboard Venture Capital Forum at Harvard Business School in 2000.
 The program is the first and only venture capital forum showcasing women-led firms.

 During the following year, the Community Entrepreneurs Program was integrated into other start-up courses to create a more comprehensive modular program, addressing the needs of women entrepreneurs at each step of their business development.
 CWE also began offering intensive one-on-one consulting and loan packaging services to help women bring their business to the next level.

 |Beth Williams, Roxbury Technology and Susan Rittscher, President & CEO, Center for Women & Enterprise, 2008-2019.